euri10/youJo/README.md

-In order to puload to youtube the config.yaml should contain this
+In order to upload to youtube the config.yaml should be like in the example config.yaml.example

-upload_config:
-    email:
-    password:
-    source:
-    developer_key:
-    client_id: